spydr1/spark_docs/terms.md

 **You are responsible for what you post or upload:**  By sending us Submissions  through any part of the Services  you:

--   confirm that you have read and agree with our  "[PROHIBITED ACTIVITIES](https://app.termly.io/builder/websites/a1dd2cf1-0e70-434c-a965-69ee3f0e3c1b/documents/9428520/Other%20Considerations/Marketing%20and%20Promotional%20Communications#prohibited)"  and will not post, send, publish, upload, or transmit through the Services any Submission  that is illegal, harassing, hateful, harmful, defamatory, obscene, bullying, abusive, discriminatory, threatening to any person or group, sexually explicit, false, inaccurate, deceitful, or misleading;
+-   confirm that you have read and agree with our  "[PROHIBITED ACTIVITIES]"  and will not post, send, publish, upload, or transmit through the Services any Submission  that is illegal, harassing, hateful, harmful, defamatory, obscene, bullying, abusive, discriminatory, threatening to any person or group, sexually explicit, false, inaccurate, deceitful, or misleading;
 -   to the extent permissible by applicable law, waive any and all moral rights to any such Submission;
 -   warrant that any such Submission  are original to you or that you have the necessary rights and  licenses  to submit such Submissions  and that you have full authority to grant us the above-mentioned rights in relation to your Submissions; and
 -   warrant and represent that your Submissions  do not constitute confidential information.